mvdan/dockexec/README.md

 	go test -exec='dockexec [docker flags] image:tag' [test flags]

+`go run` is also supported:

+	go run -exec='dockexec postgres:12.1' .

 The goal is to easily test many packages with specific Docker images, without having to write the boilerplate code yourself.
 All previous alternatives weren't any good: